 Day Three, Waterfalls, Winds & Black Beaches

-Another full day ahead of us, we’re on the road by 8:30, and our sightseeing for day 3 is looking full to bursting.
+Another full day ahead of us on our Icelandic Ring Road adventure, we’re on the road by 8:30, and our sightseeing for day 3 is looking full to bursting.

 In the grand scale of the trip, today’s route is a relatively short distance of around 102miles/165km.
 However, there is so much to see, even without our spur-of-the-moment stops.

-We toured the Golden Circle on day two of our trip, which was incredible but today we are heading coast bound.
+We toured the Golden Circle on day two of our trip, which was incredible but today we are heading coast bound to continue our Iceland road trip east.

 Before leaving Selfoss, east along the Ring Road (1), we pick up some fuel, which will easily cover us for our day’s touring ahead.
 After around 50km (31 miles) at Hvolsvollur, we take a left along the 261 for our first stop of the day.